Skip to content

 Causes of BPPV

-The dizziness is caused by dislodged calcium crystals (salt crystals) in the fluid of the inner ear.
-The calcium crystals move through the fluid of the inner ear during certain head movements of motion or dizziness (vertigo).
-The following are the most common reasons for dislodgment of calcium crystals in the inner ear:
+The dizziness is caused by dislodged ear crystals in the fluid of the inner ear.
+The ear crystals move through the fluid of the inner ear during certain head movements of motion or dizziness (vertigo).
+The following are the most common reasons for dislodgment of ear crystals in the inner ear:

 1. Head trauma or whiplash injury